riki137/multitron/README.md

 - Seamless integration with Symfony Console applications
 - MIT-licensed and fully open source

+## Robust error reporting

+Multitron now captures a worker's exit code and any output produced when a startup or task launch times out.
+This information is included in thrown exceptions to make diagnosing hanging or silently failing tasks much easier.

 ## Installation

 Install the package via [Composer](https://getcomposer.org/) to start orchestrating tasks right away: